RangerSix/TrueNAS2Windows/TrueNAS2Windows.md

  192.168.100.10
 You should be greeted at the TrueNAS login screen.

 # Now Time For Security Setup.
 To isolate and firewall the connection.
+See the Let's Talk Security.md.
 ---